LogtalkDotOrg/logtalk3/library/os/NOTES.md

 `os`
 ====

-This library entities define a *portable* operating-system interface for the supported backend Prolog compilers.
+This library provides a *portable* operating-system interface for the supported backend Prolog compilers.

 The `os_types` category defines some useful operating-system types for